ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 ## Create Azure instances using Terraform

 For Azure Arm based instance deployment, the Terraform configuration is broken into three files: `providers.tf`, `variables.tf` and `main.tf`.
-Here we are creating 2 instances.
+Here you are creating 2 instances.

 Add the following code in `providers.tf` file to configure Terraform to communicate with Azure.